-The San Diego County Fire Protection District herewith make findings that flood conditions carry the potential for overcoming the ability of the fire department to aid or assist in fire control, evacuations, rescues, and the emergency task demands inherent in such situations.
+The Insert your fire protection district-herewith make findings that flood conditions carry the potential for overcoming the ability of the fire department to aid or assist in fire control, evacuations, rescues and the emergency task demands inherent in such situations.
 The potential for flooding conditions results in limiting fire department emergency vehicular traffic, with resulting overtaxing fire department personnel, may further cause a substantial or total lack of protection against fire for the buildings and structures located within the jurisdiction.

-The San Diego County Fire Protection District is situated near three major faults, each capable of generating earthquakes of significant magnitude.
+The Insert your fire protection district is situated near three major faults, each capable of generating earthquakes of significant magnitude.
 These are the Rose Canyon Fault, the Elsinore Fault, and the Agua Caliente Fault.
 These faults are subject to becoming active at any time; the Insert your fire protection district is particularly vulnerable to devastation should such an earthquake occur.